brunoban/Kinect-Gestures/Kinect Gestures/README.md

 To use have a Kinect connected, modify the parts of gestures.cs that have the IP address to point to the machine that has the main program and run it.
-The Kinect should detect the gestures and sent them to the main program.
+The Kinect should detect the gestures and send them to the main program.